beacond Project Landing Page is Live!

 Head over to the beacond project page to learn more about what it does and why your embedded system might need it.
 The full documentation and source code are available in the repository.

-More updates coming soon as we move toward the first production release! 🚀
+More updates coming soon as I move toward the first production release! 🚀